How Law Firms Evaluate Lateral Partner Candidates

 The Core Evaluation Framework

-When firms assess lateral partner candidates, they're essentially conducting a comprehensive business case analysis.
+With year-end bonuses announced and partners eyeing new opportunities this January, lateral recruitment season brings one critical challenge: determining which candidates will actually deliver on their promises.
 The evaluation goes far beyond a simple resume review — firms are making a significant investment and need confidence in the return.

 Here's what firms typically focus on during the evaluation process: